Concerns about speeding are currently examined through the 95 Alive Partnership arrangement, which we are part of

-- inform you of their decision when they have completed their investigation
+- inform you of their decision when they've completed their investigation

-The speed concern report process only looks at concerns about an existing speed limit, where you feel there's a need for some form of speed enforcement by the police.
+The speed concern report process only looks at concerns about an existing speed limit, where you feel there's a need for some form of police speed enforcement.

 We deal with requests for a change of speed limit via a different process.